Placements in rural and remote schools

 Visit our Choose rural pages to find out more about the benefits associated with specific rural and remote locations and learn about the areas and schools involved.

-Here is a testimonial from a previous participant on about her rural and remote funded professional experience placement:
+Here are testimonials from previous participants on their funded rural and remote professional experience placement:

 I wanted to thank you all so much for the opportunity to take my final teaching placement at Yanco Agricultural High School.
 I had a fantastic experience, learning so much in a good school with welcoming staff and students.